|Title:||Head Men's Basketball Coach|

-During his 10 seasons as a head coach, Mahar has had 22 players receive All-Conference recognition and has guided 16 players to NBA tryouts (Oklahoma City Thunder, Milwaukee Bucks) and professional basketball careers both in the United States and overseas.
+During his 10 seasons as a head coach, Mahar has had 22 players receive All-Conference recognition and five earn All-American honors.
+In addition, he has had 17 players that went on to play professional basketball in the United States or overseas and three that earned NBA tryouts (Oklahoma City Thunder, Milwaukee Bucks and Los Angeles Lakers).

 In 2012-2013, Mahar led the Greyhounds to their best start in program history, opening the season with a 9-0 mark.
 Mahar directed the Hounds to a 21-8 record, a second-place finish in the Northeast-10 regular season and a berth in the NCAA Tournament as a No. 3 seed.
 The Hounds were also ranked as high as No. 13 in the NABC/Division II National Poll.
 Two of Mahar’s players during this season received Third Team All-Conference honors (Kevin Donahue, Ronson Quick).